 The purpose of this award is to encourage and assist exceptional graduates in continuing their theological education at another institution of recognized excellence.
 Except in unusual circumstances, only Master of Divinity graduates are eligible for the fellowship.
 Awards are focused to assist a graduate who is planning to teach religion or theology in an institution of higher education.
 Academic excellence, personal character, professional competence and promise of effectiveness in the teaching profession will be the chief criteria in making the selection.
 The value of any annual award is based on the performance of a fund established by Charles A. Dice.
 Application forms are available from Barbara Smigelski and are due April 21.

 Formal graduation announcements

 We’re pleased to provide each senior with five formal, embossed commencement announcements with envelopes, at no charge.
-We will notify you via Daily Announcements when these announcements are available for pickup.
-After you receive your free announcements, you have the option of purchasing additional announcements for $2 each.
+The announcements are available to be picked up from either Danny Russell (Werner 206) or Linda Ogden (Werner 205).
+Along with your free announcements, you have the option of purchasing additional announcements for $2 each.
 Extras don’t need to be ordered in advance.